 Coffee and physical performance

-Coffee and type 2 diabetes
+Coffee and Type 2 Diabetes

-Coffee and cancer
+Coffee and Cancer

 There are rumors that coffee is a trigger for certain cancers.

-Coffee and pregnancy
+Coffee and Pregnancy

-It is therefore good to know that:
+So it is good to know that:

-- a 250 ml cup of filter coffee contains an average of 179 mg of caffeine.
+- A 250 ml cup of filter coffee contains an average of 179 mg of caffeine.

-- A 30 ml espresso contains 30 to 90 mg of caffeine.
+- a 30 ml espresso contains 30 to 90 mg of caffeine.

-- A 250 ml cup of green tea contains 30 mg of caffeine.
+- a 250 ml cup of green tea contains 30 mg of caffeine.

 For more information, read our article on decaf: